-TEA CTE program staff members respond to hundreds of emails and phone calls each week from school districts, educators, and stakeholders seeking guidance regarding CTE programs.
+TEA CTE program staff members respond to hundreds of e-mails and phone calls each week from school districts, educators, and stakeholders seeking guidance regarding CTE programs.
 TEA maintains a comprehensive website that often receives more than 200,000 visits monthly from individuals seeking reliable information about CTE programs in Texas.
 TEA also provides state leadership and program oversight through the TEA two-way interactive video conferencing system.
-The CTE Listserv serves more than 2,600 stakeholders and provides timely communications and information for effective management of CTE programs.
+The CTE listserv serves more than 2,600 stakeholders and provides timely communications and information for effective management of CTE programs.
 Perkins secondary administration funds support a CTE specialist at each ESC.
+The

-The ESC CTE specialists provide direct technical assistance to school districts, regional training activities, and workshops on CTE program effectiveness strategies.
+ESC CTE specialists provide direct technical assistance to school districts, regional training activities, and workshops on CTE program effectiveness strategies.

+The ESC CTE specialists have partnered with TEA as the primary source for teachers seeking professional development in the implementation of the new CTE TEKS.
 The ESC CTE specialists have provided extensive professional development training during the two statewide professional development conferences for CTE administrators and counselors.
-A new statewide Leadership Academy for CTE administrators and counselors is being developed to provide better resources for local administrators to implement quality CTE programs.
+As described above, a statewide Leadership Academy for CTE administrators and counselors (now in its third year) provides better resources for local administrators to implement quality CTE programs.
 ESC CTE specialists also frequently provide ongoing technical assistance for local ESC administrators.